American Toilets

 Hilltop Hostel, Washington, D.C.

 You'll need a place to stay in Washington, D.C.
-The Hilltop Hostel is a great place to stay.
+The Hilltop Hostel has been a great place to stay.
 Here is one of its toilets.

 Doublewide portabletoilet , Washington, D.C.